AussieScorcher/BARS/Documentation/controller-guide.md

 <br>

 ### Select Runways
 After claiming the airport, controllers **must** choose the active runways.
 Selecting a runway claims its stopbars for only you, and only those runways stopbars will appear on the BARS map.
 Unselected runways will have their stopbars turn green automatically.
-For operations where multiple ADC controllers are present, see [Duel ADC Positions](#duel-adc-positions).
+For operations with multiple ADC controllers, see [Dual ADC Positions](#dual-adc-positions).

 <br>